cometbft/cometbft/docs/qa/method.md

 # Method

 This document provides a detailed description of the QA process.
-It is intended to be used by engineers reproducing the experimental setup for future tests of Tendermint.
+It is intended to be used by engineers reproducing the experimental setup for future tests of CometBFT.

 The (first iteration of the) QA process as described [in the RELEASES.md document][releases] was applied to version v0.34.x in order to have a set of results acting as benchmarking baseline.